John C. Jackson, AIA, RID

 James Lindsay, Assoc.
 AIA

-James is a Project Manager and Designer at JGA who specializes in guiding architectural designs all the way through from early schematics to functional solutions and a quality execution of construction.
+James is an Associate at FGM who specializes in guiding architectural designs all the way through from early schematics to functional solutions and a quality execution of construction.
 His creativity and dogged attention to detail make him a constant advocate for our clients’ objectives.

 Over the years James has been involved with Habitat for Humanity, local churches, community planning efforts, and led organizations to help raise up young artists and musicians.
 When not working James is traveling, camping, hiking, and enjoying good food and shows with friends.

 Baker also manages the aesthetics of our in-house production materials.
-He exercises his role with the acumen of a seagull, perspicacity of a fox, and punctuality of a labrador.
-His pet peeves are discovering Arial when Helvetica could have been used, and, well, many many other things that you probably don't think are that big a deal.
+His pet peeves are discovering Arial when Helvetica could have been used, and, well, many many other things that you probably don't think are that big a deal, but that really do make life just a little bit sweeter.

-Outside of work Baker's interests include painting (art, not houses), byzantine iconography and architecture, listening to indie synthpop, serving as a cantor at St. John Orthodox Church, swimming twice a week year-round at Barton Springs Pool, and spending time with his wife and three children.
+Outside of work Baker's interests include painting (art, not houses), byzantine iconography and architecture, listening to indie synthpop, serving as a cantor at St. John Orthodox Church, swimming year-round at Barton Springs Pool, and spending time with his wife and children.

 Ronda Haywood, SDA

-Ronda has been our firm’s chief admin for over 10 years – keeping us organized, informed, well-documented and supplied; and keeping our billing in order.
+Ronda has been our office’s chief admin for over 10 years – keeping us organized, informed, well-documented and supplied; and keeping our billing in order.

 She moved to Austin in 2000 with her family and soon afterwards decided she was home.
 Ronda graduated from the University of Central Florida with a Theater Arts degree, minoring in English and Dance.
 After hanging up her dance shoes she became a Design Administrator and has been involved in the design field for over 24 years – working for design firms in Florida, Washington State, Minnesota, and now Texas.
 Ronda is married to an architect and has two teenagers and two dogs who keep her very busy.
 In her spare time (if she can find it) she likes to read, take long walks, and draw.